Pages define the end-user interface of a Mendix application. Pages are created and edited in the page editor.

-To create a new page in the Web Modeler, do the following:
+To create a new page in Studio, do the following:

 Click New in the top right corner of the displayed side panel.

-In the Create new page dialog window, fill out the title of the page, select the layout and the page template.
+In the Create new page dialog window, fill out the title of the page, select a layout and a page template.

 A new page is created.

-To delete a page in the Web Modeler, do the following:
+To delete a page in Studio, do the following: